JonnyPickard/cv/README.md

 # Jonny Pickard

-A creative concoction of art, music and science with a passion for technology.
-I obtained a degree in Biology then completely switched direction by learning how to code.
-Now I'm aiming to turn my passion into a career working on websites, apps, web apps and hopefully at some point gaming.
+A creative, confident and ambitios problem solver with a passion for web development seeking a junior developer position in an innovative and dynamic online business.
+With experience in app development, coding, pair programming, source control and a strong interest in technology, user experience and innovative web development.
+Proven track record of completing projects to a high level for Makers Academy and TransparencyData.

 ## Code Examples